LinuxCommandLibrary

 DESCRIPTION

-git rm removes files from the working tree and index.
-It stages the removal for the next commit.
-The --cached option removes from tracking while keeping the file on disk.
+git rm removes files from the working tree and the index, staging the removal for the next commit.
+The `--cached` option removes files from tracking while keeping them on disk, which is useful for files that should have been in `.gitignore`.

 PARAMETERS